guacsec/guac-docs/guac-visualizer.md

 with GUAC services.
 It acts as a way to visualize the software supply chain graph, as well as a means to explore the supply chain and prototype policies.

-Since the GUAC Visaulizer is still in an early experimental stage, it is likely that there may be some unexpected behavior or usage problems.
+Since the GUAC Visualizer is still in an early experimental stage, it is likely that there may be some unexpected behavior or usage problems.

 {: .no_toc }